See the coast and the stay more clearly

 A smoother Taghazout trip usually starts with four simple decisions.

-| Start with the destination overview | Use this page to understand the real rhythm of Taghazout and the surrounding coast. |
+| Start with the coast itself | Use this page to understand the real rhythm of Taghazout and the surrounding coast. |

 |---|---|

-| Open where-to-stay if the main doubt is the sleeping base | That page compares Taghazout, Tamraght and Agadir as nightly bases. |
+| Move to where to stay when the real doubt is the night base | That page compares Taghazout, Tamraght and Agadir as stay locations. |

-| Open plan if the main doubt is trip logistics | That page is for flights, timing, transfer order and practical trip sequencing. |
+| Move to plan when logistics still feel messy | That page is for flights, timing, transfer order and practical trip sequencing. |

-| Open packages once the base and rhythm are clear | Compare the weekly formats only after the stay logic makes sense. |
+| Open packages only when the localisation and rhythm are already clear | Compare the weekly formats after the stay logic makes sense. |

 A useful guide page should show the coast, the stay and the local atmosphere that make the travel plan feel real.